Welcome to the BCAT information page. Here you’ll be able to access a practice version of the BCAT, as well as general information on the test.

 Watson-Glaser Development 1926-2013

 The BCAT is a bespoke test based on the Watson-Glaser Critical Thinking Appraisal methodology.
-Published by Pearson TalentLens, the Watson-Glaser has a distinguished history, dating back to its initial development in the 1920s and regular revisions and enhancements have ensured that the test still remains a leading critical thinking appraisal tool today.
+The Watson-Glaser has a distinguished history, dating back to its initial development in the 1920s and regular revisions and enhancements have ensured that the test still remains a leading critical thinking appraisal tool today.

 It has been used in thousands of private and public sector organisations worldwide as a selection and development tool and in academic settings.
 It is widely used throughout the law sector to help organisations recruit new employees.